-The Lowells of Massachusetts: An American Family is a sweeping family saga, filled with stories of the fascinating Lowells of Massachusetts, from their start in the Massachusetts Bay Colony in the 1600s, through their revolutionary exploits in the 1700s, the flourishing of their Boston Brahmindynasty in the 1800s, and the new frontiers they braved in the opening decades of the 1900s.
+The Lowells of Massachusetts: An American Family is a sweeping family saga, filled with stories of the Lowells of Massachusetts, from their start in the Massachusetts Bay Colony in the 1600s, through their revolutionary exploits in the 1700s, the flourishing of their Boston Brahmin dynasty in the 1800s, and the new frontiers they braved in the opening decades of the 1900s.

-I explore how each succeeding generation of the Lowells adhered to the family motto of “Occasionem Cognosce” (seize opportunity) and adapted to changing times, reinventing themselves as necessary, from the 68-year old merchant who came to New England from Bristol in 1639 and became a farmer, through the twentieth century renegade poet who broke with Brahmin restrictions on female advocacy in pursuing her dreams.
+Each succeeding generation of the Lowells adhered to the family motto of “Occasionem Cognosce” (seize opportunity) and adapted to changing times, from the 68-year old merchant who came to New England from Bristol in 1639 and became a farmer, through the twentieth century renegade poet who broke with Brahmin restrictions on female advocacy in pursuing her dreams.

 A preacher turned community organizer, a lawyer turned revolutionary, a trader turned manufacturer, a traveler of the Far East turned traveler of the Universe.
 Ministers who fought for change, lawyers who fought for revolutions, boys who fought to end slavery, and young women who fought for the chance to live their own lives: these are the Lowells of Massachusetts.

 The Lowell family, though divided — sometimes bitterly — on definitions of duty and loyalty, never faltered in their belief in unlimited human potential or in their commitment to ideals of individual responsibility, hard work, and community service.
 Shying from neither controversy nor adversity, the family boasted some of the most captivating individuals in America’s history:

 Percival Lowle, who at the age of 68 traveled across the Atlantic to start over in the New World;

 Reverend John Lowell, seventeenth century preacher with a big heart and love of song;